jknowles94/website-template/README.md

 When using the updated slidebars plugin - use on('touchend click') event for the close functionallity to work on mobile devices

-For modernizer follow these instructions - http://stackoverflow.com/questions/27302498/bower-install-modernizr-where-is-modernizr-js
+For modernizer - create you own modernizr file depending on project via npm and grunt